hknutzen/Netspoc/technical.markdown

 On this page, we are going to develop a technical netspoc documentation describing how Nespoc works internally.
-The structure of this documentation will follow the Netspoc programm procedure, providing a general overview over the programm as well as orientation when contributing to the source code.
+The structure of this documentation will follow the Netspoc program procedure, providing a general overview over the program as well as orientation when contributing to the source code.
 Network architectures are represented and processed by Netspoc as graphs, with routers and networks as nodes and interfaces as edges.
 For better understanding, several pictures are included in this